lynch school of education

-Applicants are now admitted based on their academic drive, leadership qualities, and demonstrated commitment to social justice in their schools and local communities.
+College Bound students are accepted to the program based on their academic drive, leadership qualities, and commitment toward social justice in their schools and local communities.